Rfam/rfam-docs/docs/source/genome-annotation.rst

 * `Ensembl Genomes <http://ensemblgenomes.org/>`_
 * `UCSC Genome Browser <http://www.genome.ucsc.edu/>`_

-The Rfam library of covariance models can be used to search sequences (including whole genomes) for homologues to known non-coding RNAs, in conjunction with the `Infernal software <http://eddylab.org/infernal/>`_.

 Example of using Infernal and Rfam to annotate RNAs in an archaeal genome
 -------------------------------------------------------------------------

-The instructions below will walk you through how to annotate the *Methanobrevibacter ruminantium* genome (NC_013790.1) for non-coding RNAs using Rfam and Infernal.
+The instructions below will walk you through how to annotate the *Methanobrevibacter ruminantium* genome (`NC_013790.1 <https://www.ncbi.nlm.nih.gov/nuccore/NC_013790.1>`_) for non-coding RNAs using Rfam and Infernal.
 The files needed are included in the Infernal software package, which you will download in step 1.

 1. Download, build and install Infernal from `<http://eddylab.org/infernal/>`_